Fraud is sapping billions from advertisers; there’s no better time to fight it than now

-Over the last 20 years, ad fraud has evolved from basic tactics like cookie-stuffing and click flooding that are now detected easily, to major schemes that cleverly obfuscate traffic and evolve to avoid detection.
+Over the last 20 years, ad fraud has evolved from basic tactics like cookie-stuffing and click flooding that is now detected easily, to major schemes that cleverly obfuscate traffic and evolve to avoid detection.
 These get flashy names and make headlines.
 As budgets for online advertising have grown, so has the payout for ad fraud as a business opportunity, attracting more sophisticated players to the arena.

 Estimates of the global scale of ad fraud are astounding:

 - In 2023, the cost of ad fraud will balloon to $100 million per day – just under the amount Hydra is estimated to have attracted in 12 months.

 - About 18% of all ad impressions are never viewed by real people

 When a business sees fraudulent traffic in their ad results for the first time, it’s akin to putting on a pair of glasses you didn’t know you needed.
 Once you see clearly with the glasses, you realize how large the problem has been for a long time — there was just no mode of comparison.